jdlubrano/reverse-proxy/README.md

 The `main.go` file in this repo attempts to be a barebones example of how to start the `Proxy` within a Go app.
 Some of the features of the reverse proxy are not used in `main.go`, however.
+There are essentially three ways to customize the behavior of a `Proxy`.

+1. Custom `http.Handler`s
+1. Adding `RequestMiddleware`
+1. Adding `RoundtripMiddleware`

 #### Custom Handlers